 - The IceCube neutrino observatory was constructed in 2004-2010 in the ice of the South Pole, in the Antarctic.

 - A new initiative is the path finder project P-ONE in the Pacific Ocean offshore the Canadian coast.

 Global Neutrino Network

-KM3NeT is part of the Global Neutrino Network (GNN) that aims for a closer collaboration and a coherent strategy among the neutrino telescope projects.
+KM3NeT is one of the founding partners of the Global Neutrino Network (GNN) that aims for a closer collaboration and a coherent strategy planning among the neutrino telescope projects.

-At present, it consists of the ANTARES, Baikal-GVD, IceCube, KM3NeT Collaborations.
+At present, GNN consists of the ANTARES, Baikal-GVD, IceCube and KM3NeT Collaborations.

 GNN aims to develop a coherent strategy and to exploit the synergistic effects of cooperation.
-It will serve as a forum for formalizing and further developing the present annual Mediterranean-Antarctic Neutrino Telescope Symposium (MANTS) meetings and biannual international workshop on Very Large Volume Neutrino Telescopes (VLVNT).
-Goals of GNN include the coordination of alert and multi-messenger policies, exchange and mutual checks of software, creation of a common software pool, establishing a common legacy of public documents, developing standards for data representation, cross-checks of results with different systematics, the organization of schools, and other forms of exchanging expertise, e.g. through mutual working visits of scientists and engineers or by forming ad-hoc advisory committees of members of the four participating collaborations.
+It serves as a forum for formalising and further developing the present annual Mediterranean-Antarctic Neutrino Telescope Symposium (MANTS) meetings and the biannual international workshop on Very Large Volume Neutrino Telescopes (VLVNT).
+Goals of GNN include the coordination of alert and multi-messenger policies, exchange and mutual checks of software, creation of a common software pool, establishing a common legacy of public documents, developing standards for data representation, cross-checks of results with different systematics, the organisation of schools, and other forms of exchanging expertise, e.g. through mutual working visits of scientists and engineers or by forming ad-hoc advisory committees of members of the four participating collaborations.